akourkoulos/CHI-DMA/README.md

 it is designed to operate with systems employing AMBA 5 CHI architecture, it can utilize the benefits offered by CHI as well as the features of the DMA architecture, and thus can prove a useful tool for modern state-of-the-art systems.
-This paper presents a comprehensive demonstration of the investigated design which is meticulously implemented and optimized in SystemVerilog HDL.
+This  work presents a comprehensive demonstration of the investigated design which is meticulously implemented and optimized in SystemVerilog HDL.
 Rigorous testing and performance analysis have confirmed